mrchughes/solid-project-parent/docs/architecture/ARCHITECTURE_UPDATE_SUMMARY.md

 1. DRO issuing credentials with its did:web identity
 2. VC Verifier resolving the DRO's DID and verifying credentials
-3. FEP connecting to the VC Verifier for credential verification
+3. MERN App connecting to the VC Verifier for credential verification
 4. End-to-end flow from credential issuance to verification in the benefits application

 ## UI Requirements